AcneRetin-a Micro coupons

 Tretinoin Microsphere

-Retin-a Micro Coupons & Discount Card - Compare Prices Near You
+Retin-a Micro Coupons & Savings Card – Discount Prices from $169.14

 Tretinoin is a medication used to effectively treat acne by reducing the number and severity of acne pimples and aiding in the faster healing of existing ones.
 As a part of the retinoid class, tretinoin, derived from vitamin A, works by influencing skin cell growth.
 It helps unclog pores by removing dead skin cells and excess oil, while also promoting the replacement of old skin cells with new ones to prevent future breakouts.
 Tretinoin is available in various forms, including gels and creams like Atralin, Avita, and Retin-A Micro, as well as in generic versions.
 It is typically applied once daily to the areas affected by acne.
 Common side effects may include dryness, peeling, and a burning sensation at the application site.
 Always consult with a healthcare professional before starting any new medication to ensure it is safe and appropriate for your individual health needs.